truestamp/truestamp-canonify/README.md

 console.log(canonify(example));
 ```

+## API Documentation

+The [TypeScript API documentation](https://truestamp.github.io/truestamp-canonify/) for this project is generated and published upon each new release.

 ## Testing

 This library aims to maintain 100% code test coverage and it passes 100% of the test